 If there is no specific guide for the domain registrar you are using, take a look at this article that explains how to use Cloudflare to setup your custom domain:

-However, note that certain procedures (such as changing your domain's nameservers) may look different depending on the domain registrar you are using.
+However, note that certain procedures such as changing your domain's nameservers) may look different depending on the domain registrar you are using.
+We suggest browsing your domain registrars help guides, or reaching out to their support, for more specified instructions.